Tiny Toon Adventures: Defenders of the Universe

 Tiny Toon Adventures: Defenders of the Universe is a cancelled fighting game based on the Tiny Toon Adventures franchise.
 It was initially scheduled for release in mid-2002, but was cancelled for unknown reasons, despite having completed development.
 It was developed by Treasure and originally slated for the PlayStation 2 and GameCube.
 On 25 February 2009, a disc image of the game was released by a member of the Internet forum Lost Levels.

 The surviving voice actors from the TV series reprised their roles as their characters for this game, with Charlie Adler returning as the voice of Buster (as well as voicing Zag) and Billy West replacing the late Don Messick as the voice of Hamton.
-Even though this game was never officially released, it marked the last official appearances of the original characters until the 2023 reboot series, Tiny Toons Looniversity.